rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 Current rush towards machine learning sways the precious few mathematically inclined CS students towards well paying data science careers.
 Yet another issue is education and how mathematics and CS are being taught.

-[^weekend]: I remember Haskell firmly in the first position for the stackoverflow weekend use statistics for several years.
+[^weekend]: I remember Haskell being firmly in the first position for the stackoverflow weekend use statistics for several years.
 I found this link: [_add_blank_target 2017](https://stackoverflow.blog/2017/02/07/what-programming-languages-weekends/).
 These stats are hard to find but I also found this one: [_add_blank_target 2019](https://stackoverflow.blog/2019/10/28/research-update-coding-on-the-weekends/).
 In 2019 Rust moved ahead of Haskell.
 At the same time, the job ranking (based on the UK's [_add_blank_target IT Jobs Watch](https://www.itjobswatch.co.uk/jobs/uk/haskell.do),  I have not found a similar ranking for the US.)  puts Haskell at 932 as of 2022/02/06.
 Haskell moved ahead of COBOL in that ranking in 2017.
 This ranking is possibly exaggerated too,  lots of jobs list Haskell and good to have but will have you code in PHP.
 This bias exist